tedchoward/tidbits/_posts/2012-05-11-defined-as-a-problem.md

 > person to be avoided?
 >
 > Something to think about as we continue to dismantle stereotypes that
-> plagure our perspectives and continue to injure others.
+> plague our perspectives and continue to injure others.